kaviyarasu1987/TramForecast/README.md

   * check after meridium and post meridium based on current hour

 # Notes
-Please note it is just a small task app as of now but it has plenty ways to improve in best practices,requirements and app functionalites :),Also i didn't get a chance to implemente Room and Dao Sqlite integrations due to time constraints as of now but i will integrate in future by integrating with current repositories.
+Please note it is just a small task app as of now but it has plenty of ways to improve in best practices,requirements and app functionalites :),Also i didn't get a chance to implemente Room and Dao Sqlite integrations due to time constraints as of now but i will integrate in future by integrating with current repositories.